dreamcatcher-tech/network/Inbox/2024-10-23 1120 rewriting the isolate API types.md

 How can a napp file be made in isolation, like a new one ?
 How can  running napp be modified and run, using the modified version ?

+Be able to omit optional parameters.
+Show how to rename parameters, or change descriptions.

+If the module exports is forced to map to the tool names, then we can use the ts types from the exported functions.

+export napp.ts which holds all the function calls ? napp.json is consumed